pyenv/pyenv-virtualenv/README.md

 can check out a specific release tag.
 To update python-virtualenv, run `git pull` to download the latest changes.

+### Installing as a standalone program (advanced)

+Installing python-virtualenv as a standalone program will give you access to the `python-virtualenv` command for precise control over Python version installation.
+If you have rbenv installed, you will also be able to use the `rbenv install` command.

+    $ git clone git://github.com/yyuu/python-virtualenv.git
+    $ cd python-virtualenv
+    $ ./install.sh

+This will install python-virtualenv into `/usr/local`.
+If you do not have write permission to `/usr/local`, you will need to run `sudo ./install.sh` instead.
+You can install to a different prefix by setting the `PREFIX` environment variable.

+To update python-virtualenv after it has been installed, run `git pull` in your cloned copy of the repository, then re-run the install script.

 ## Usage